Data: Use It or Lose It!

 Good God, Please!
 Move beyond outputs!

-I am tired of working with organisations who spend loads of money to send out monitors into some of the most dangerous operating environments just to count buildings or infrastructure or to review tally sheets.
+I am tired of working with organisations that spend loads of money sending monitors into some of the most dangerous operating environments to count buildings or infrastructure, or to review tally sheets.
 We shouldn’t need to point this out.
-We should not ask people the most mundane of output level questions only, e.g. did you go to the clinic, did you receive your plumpy nut, how often do use the latrines, et. al.
+We should not ask people only the most mundane output-level questions, e.g., "Did you go to the clinic?
+Did you receive your Plumpy'nut?
+How often do you use the latrines?"

-I have seen the last one, as ridiculous as it is, on countless surveys.
+I have seen the last one —ridiculous as it is —on countless surveys.
 Imagine the response: “Umm, uh, once a day???”
 The question basically asks how often they poo.
 Come on!

-We need to ask outcome level questions.
-For instance, if the intervention is a clinic, we can ask about the quality of care and general impression within communities about this type of support.
-For nearly all humanitarian actions, we can ask about how the support enables individuals, families and communities to better withstand and recover from shocks.
+We need to ask outcome-level questions.
+For instance, if the intervention is a clinic, we can ask about the quality of care and the general impression of this type of support within communities.
+For nearly all humanitarian actions, we can ask about how the support enables individuals, families, and communities to better withstand and recover from shocks.
 We can ask investigative questions about community dynamics (including host communities).
 We can ask about traditional coping mechanisms and their relation to direct aid.
 We can assess shifts in gender relations due to the crisis.
-We can ask how the intervention enables people to focus on other issues, e.g. improving food security, livelihood strategies, etc.
+We can ask how the intervention enables people to focus on other issues, such as improving food security and livelihood strategies.

-Some of these are complicated and actually collecting valid data can be challenging.
-Perception questions are influenced by current dynamics, e.g. the state of the person at the time of the interview.
-This means that these become a “snap shot” at best.
-If done well, however, even these snap-shots can become baselines for other longitudinal surveys.
+Some of these are complicated, and actually collecting valid data can be challenging.
+Perception questions are influenced by current dynamics, e.g., the person's state at the time of the interview.
+This means these are, at best, a “snapshot.”
+If done well, however, even these snapshots can become baselines for other longitudinal surveys.
 Every piece of data becomes a brick toward a sturdier evidentiary structure.
-So long as we are keeping to our standards and using common sense, we can contribute to building something great.
+So long as we keep to our standards and use common sense, we can contribute to building something great.

 Mobile Phones Are Everywhere.
 Use Them.

-Yes, we should use SMART phones and sexy-groovy on-line user interfaces to manage “live” surveys and to do basic analysis.
-The barriers to entry for these have become so low that no organisation can sensibly refute using this basic technology.
+Yes, we should use smartphones and sexy, groovy online user interfaces to manage “live” surveys and perform fundamental analysis.
+The barriers to entry for these have become so low that no organisation can sensibly refuse to use this basic technology.

-We should also recognise that most people we serve have mobile phones and some may even have smart phones.
-SMS push-pull engagement strategies through telephony is a really interesting and a quickly developing arena.
+We should also recognise that most of the people we serve have mobile phones, and some may even have smartphones.
+SMS push-pull engagement strategies via telephony are an exciting and quickly developing arena.
 UNICEF’s RapidPro was an early mover in this arena and remains compelling as it expands to new areas.

-Of course, technology also includes card-based cash disbursements, bio-metric registrations (or even more advanced systems like UNHCR’s IrisScan), and satellite imagery for infrastructure, agriculture, urban contractions/expansions, and waterway changes (droughts and floods).
+Of course, technology also includes card-based cash disbursements, biometric registrations (or even more advanced systems like UNHCR’s IrisScan), and satellite imagery for infrastructure, agriculture, urban contractions/expansions, and waterway changes (droughts and floods).
 It includes a range of new packaging materials and technologies for everything from clean water to solar power.
-The issue with these is that they require a cadre of technical experts and they only make financial sense when they can be used at scale.
-These are big tools that require big budgets, similarly to big data.
-Don't let the hoopla in the press melt your hard, rational humanitarian heart. get back to what works for the people we are there to serve.
+The issue with these is that they require a cadre of technical experts and only make financial sense when used at scale.
+These are big tools that need big budgets, similar to big data.
+Don't let the hoopla in the press melt your hard, rational humanitarian heart.
+Get back to what works for the people we are there to serve.

 This brings us back to the humble survey.
 Surveys should be integral to every intervention.
 They should use standard protocols and move beyond simple output measures, as described above.
-We should conduct these on phones, tablets or laptops, using geo-referencing and collecting video/audio information as useful.
+We should conduct these on phones, tablets, or laptops, using geo-referencing and collecting video/audio information as applicable.

-We use SMART phones in the most sensitive areas in Somalia so are no real security issues.
-In fact, if anyone anywhere is still using paper and pen, they should be fired and/or their funding should be halted.
-Pen-paper-Excel is prone to massive errors and it simply isn’t necessary.
-The ubiquitousness of survey software and mobile-interfaces make using pen and paper seem like a relic of some distant past.
+We use smartphones in the most sensitive areas in Somalia, so there are no real security issues.
+In fact, if anyone anywhere is still using paper and pen, they should be fired and/or have their funding halted.
+Pen-paper-Excel is prone to massive errors, and it simply isn’t necessary.
+The ubiquity of survey software and mobile interfaces makes using pen and paper seem like a relic of some distant past.

 Make Your Graphs Pop!